cloudrift-ai/clay/tests/README.md

 When adding new tests:

-1. Use the `IntegrationTestHelper` class for common operations
-2. Create temporary directories for file operations
+1. Use `run_clay_command(query)` helper function from `test_helpers.py`
+2. Tests automatically get isolated directories in `_test/<test_name>/`
 3. Use realistic expectations (models may not always create files)
 4. Add appropriate markers (`@pytest.mark.slow` for long tests)
-5. Clean up resources in test teardown
+5. No manual setup or cleanup needed - handled automatically by fixtures
+6. Tests use Clay's default configuration and CLI interface

 ### Performance Considerations